 Electric Nation has been a tremendous success with more than 2,500 enquiries received from people looking to take part.
 As there are only 700 spaces available on the project, we are reaching capacity and from now on all applications received will be placed on a reserve list.
 Those on the reserve list will be notified by December 2017 if a space has become available for them.

-Electric Nation is seeking to recruit 500-700 electric vehicle (EV) owners (including pure electric and plug-in hybrids) to take part in the largest trial of its kind.
+Electric Nation is recruiting 500-700 electric vehicle (EV) owners (including pure electric and plug-in hybrids) to take part in the largest trial of its kind.
 Participants will charge their cars at home using a smart charger which can manage when and how their vehicle battery charges.
 The findings of the trial will help electricity network operators to manage the effect of the additional load caused by charging EVs on the local electricity network.
 This is essential for the security of electricity networks in the future and the decarbonisation of the transport sector which is responsible for approximately 21% of the UK’s greenhouse gas emissions.

 Trial participants will get a free smart charger installed, benefits include:

 The smart charger is yours to keep after the end of the Electric Nation trial.

 For the first six months of the project (at least) the trial will only take place in certain geographical locations: the WPD network areas in the Midlands, South West and South Wales.

 After six months the trial may broaden out to the rest of Britain if there are still places free.